From Sonic Retro

 Each pixel is effectively split into 256 slices along both axis and this means the finest fidelity available for movement is 1/256th of a pixel (aka 0.00390625).
 Think of this as where in that grid cell the real position currently is.

 All decimal values touted in this guide can be translated into a subpixel amount simply by multiplying them by 256.
-Sonic's acceleration (acc) for example, is equal to 12 sub pixels.
-His gravity (grv) is 56 subpixels.
+The Player's acceleration (acceleration_speed) for example, is equal to 12 sub pixels.
+Their gravity (gravity_force) is 56 subpixels.

-If, for example, Sonic's X pixel position is 50, and his X subpixel position is 48, the real/decimal X position is 50 + (subpixel / 256) which results in a final xpos of 50.1875.
+If, for example, The Player's X pixel position is 50, and their X subpixel position is 48, the real/decimal X position is 50 + (subpixel / 256) which results in a final X Position of 50.1875.
 Even when the pixel portion is negative, the subpixel is always relative to the left within that pixel, and is added to the pixel position.
 So you can easily think of the pixel value to be the object's position, but floored (rounded down).
 This applies to all positions for any object.

-Lastly, this exact same principle is applied to speeds, like an X speed or an acceleration, where they all have a pixel and subpixel component.
+Lastly, this exact same principle is applied to speeds, like an X speed or an acceleration, where they all have a pixel and/or subpixel component.
+If the value, like acceleration or gravity for example, is less than 1 pixel per frame then it does not need to have a pixel component, of course, and is just the subpixel amount as a single variable.

 Decimal values can be used just fine to emulate this in a modern game engine, but keeping this pixel/subpixel mechanic in mind is important for absolute accuracy.

-Degree angles are counterclockwise with 0 facing right (flat floor).
+Throughout this guide degree angles are counter-clockwise with 0 facing right (flat floor).